 As an accountant and accounting tutor, it only makes sense that I’m asked all sorts of accounting-related questions.
-One question I’m frequently asked: “Is accounting hard?”
+One question I’m frequently asked is: “Is accounting hard?”
 It’s asked many different ways, but all the questions revolve around the same idea.
 For example, when consulting with small business owners, they typically ask questions like “How hard is accounting?”
 Or “Why is accounting so hard?”
-When talking with soon-to-be college students I’ll hear questions like “How hard is accounting class?”
-Or “How hard is accounting 101?“
+When talking with soon-to-be college students, I’ll hear questions like “How hard is accounting class?”
+Or “How hard is Accounting 101?“

 This is a tough question to answer because there are a number of variables to consider.
-Accounting is described as “the language of business” and I often describe accounting as a math class and foreign language class combined.
+Accounting is described as “the language of business,” and I often describe accounting as a math class and a foreign language class combined.
 Accounting requires you to use your math skills, but I’m not talking about crazy math skills here.
-For the most part you’ll just need to know when to use addition, subtraction, division, and multiplication.
+For the most part, you’ll just need to know when to use addition, subtraction, division, and multiplication.

 Additionally, you’ll be required to learn and apply various “rules.”
 These rules are referred to as concepts, terms, and principles.
 Some students find the math and rules easy, while other students find them to be nearly impossible to understand.

 During our first tutor session, I ask my students about their struggles.
 This helps me identify their specific needs and allows me to customize their tutor sessions.
 For the most part, I see three types of responses.
 Maybe you can relate?

 3 Students’ Answers: “ Is Accounting Hard? ”